bowman2001/perplexdoc/content/doc/plugin/mermaid/index.md

 resources:
   - name: featured
     src: emily-goodhart-vu1BlBAZ_RU-unsplash.jpg
+    params:
+      alt: A woman with a big mono-fin swimming in a pool
 ---

 You can place your own lead paragraph here before the attribute _.p-first_ and the _more tag_.
 If you don't want to use special styling, just remove the attribute.